dscpe/dscpe.github.io/capstone.md

 redirect_from: /home/capstone/
 ---

-DSPEP capstone site partners will be announced soon!
+DSCPE capstone site partners will be announced soon!

 Please check back for updates in the following weeks.